reslp/reproducibility-workshop/day-1/exercise-4-git.rst

     nothing to commit (create/copy files and use "git add" to track)

 Remember this command.
 It is key to understand what git keeps track of and what not.
-You will use this command regularely.
-You can see that currently the repository is empty, also there are no tracked files.
-Let us change that and create a file in the doc directory.
+Form the output you can see that currently the repository is empty, and also that there are no tracked files.
+Let us change that and create a new file.
 After this we run :bash:`git status` again.

 More information `here <https://git-scm.com/docs/git-status>`_.